 And despite all the footnotes the information available about each those tracks is remarkably thin.
 Allmusic.com delivers production and performance credits at album level, but not at track level.
 So for instance we know that Nick Barr might have played violin on Bang Bang, but not categorically that he did, or why he played violin rather than his usual viola.
 PPL’s repertoire search delivers an ISRC, USUM71409737, but nothing more exciting than that.
 BMI delivers a work number, #17595803 and some of the composers’ real names.

 So the narrative on neither track is particularly deep or interesting.
 Pop comes out of a hermetically sealed box, and then is delivered by starmakers to a grateful but passive audience; crumbs of information are collected by wiki pagemakers and compiled into semi-literate parodies of academic articles (since when have fanzines had footnotes?).
 In an age supposedly of data and transparency it looks like nothing has changed since Paul Weller sang ‘the public wants what the public gets’.
 Today there is perversely less information available about the music than there was when paper monthly magazines had 1500 word articles to fill, and record companies commissioned writers for CD booklets.

 But there is a big change and that is the flow of data and information about the audience, to the new marketing companies.
 Way back in 2003 artist Angie Waller produced a book called ‘Data Mining the Amazon’, looking at the connections between politics and popular music as revealed by Amazon’s ‘also bought’ data.
-It is still available; Waller said in an interview:
+It is (update, August 2017, sadly not) still available; Waller said in an interview:

 I was surprised that books about military battles and corporate takeovers pointed to the soothing CDs of Enya and Sarah Brightman